Check out our FAQs to see if this Fellowship is for you!

 Q12 What are the selection criteria?

-• show a strong dedication to positive environmental change
+• Show a strong dedication to positive environmental change

-• demonstrate entrepreneurial spirit, including persistence, resilience and determination
+• Demonstrate entrepreneurial spirit, including persistence, resilience, and determination

-• show leadership in their communities
+• Exhibit leadership in their community

-• have an early-stage project or project idea for positive environmental impact in one or more of the target countries
+• Have an early-stage project or project idea for positive environmental impact in one or more of the target countries

 Q13 Who owns the rights to possible inventions or products designed by fellows?